Constitution of China: Preamble

+The Preamble briefly introduces the history of the founding of the nation, the basic policies and fundamental national policies of the Chinese Communist Party, the basic nature and form of the state, and the effectiveness of the constitution.
 The preamble describes China as "a country with one of the longest histories in the world.
 The people of all of China's nationalities have jointly created a culture of grandeur and have a glorious revolutionary tradition."
 The preamble dates this revolutionary history as beginning in 1840.
+Regarding the founding of the PRC, it states: